 Skip to content

-The inspiratory muscles we use when we breathe in act as bellows to expand our lungs, enabling oxygen to be pulled in.
-The most important inspiratory muscle is the dome-shaped muscle below the lungs (diaphragm).
-SMA causes the inspiratory muscles to be weakened and results in a decreased lung volume.
+When we breathe in our inspiratory muscles act as bellows to expand our lungs and pull in oxygen.
+The most important inspiratory muscle is the diaphragm.
+This is a dome-shaped muscle below the lungs.
+SMA causes the weakens the inspiratory muscles and decreases lung volume.

-Breathing out the waste gas (carbon dioxide) from the lungs – expiration – doesn’t need particularly strong muscles, but coughing does.
+Breathing out the waste gas (carbon dioxide) from the lungs is known as expiration.
+This does not need particularly strong muscles, but coughing does.

-• It makes it difficult for you to cough and therefore clear mucous (secretions) from your lungs.
+• Make it difficult for you to cough and clear mucus (secretions) from your lungs

-• Your lungs can’t get rid of enough of the waste gas produced by breathing – which includes carbon dioxide.
+• Mean your lungs can’t get rid of enough of the waste gas produced by breathing.
+This includes carbon dioxide.
 When the levels of carbon dioxide in your blood are increased, this is known as ‘hypoventilation’.

-• It may make it difficult for you to take in enough oxygen while you’re asleep.
+• Make it difficult for you to take in enough oxygen while you are asleep.

 There are different ways to help manage breathing problems, depending on what your team assess is right for you.

-If you have a weak cough, you’ll know how difficult it is for you to clear mucous and other secretions from your lungs and that it makes you more vulnerable to chest infections.
+If you have a weak cough, it is difficult to clear mucus and other secretions from your lungs.
+This makes you more vulnerable to chest infections.

 Options that you may already use or that your team may discuss with you include:

 • Chest physiotherapy to keep you comfortable and help clear secretions from your chest.
-Anyone who provides you with personal care can be trained to do this.
-You will have been advised how often is best for you.
+Anyone providing your personal care would be trained to do this.
+You would be advised how often is best for you.

 • A suction machine helps remove any excess secretions.
-If you need this, your physio or another member of your healthcare team would talk to you about why and when you should use it and give anyone providing your personal care training.
+If you need this, your physio or another member of your healthcare team would talk to you about why and when you should use it.
+They will train anyone providing your personal care.

-• Non-invasive ventilation (NIV), is a machine with a mask providing gentle pressure to breathe against, which helps to keep your lungs inflated longer.
-This can help you get rid of carbon dioxide and take in more oxygen, making breathing easier.
+• Non-invasive ventilation (NIV), is a machine with a mask providing gentle pressure to breathe against.
+This helps to keep your lungs inflated longer.
+It can help you get rid of carbon dioxide and take in more oxygen, making breathing easier.
 The mask is individually fitted for you by a respiratory specialist.
 When your breathing triggers the ventilator, it delivers a supported breath in.
 As you start to breathe out, the machine cycles into exhalation, allowing you to breathe out normally.
 BiPAP is one example of an NIV machine.

-• Medication (called mucolytics) can be used to break down secretions, but they’re not recommended for long term use.
+• Medication (mucolytics) can be used to break down secretions, but they are not recommended for long term use.

 • Antibiotics aren’t recommended by the SoC as a way of trying to prevent chest infections (prophylactic use) but the medical team will have a ‘low warning’ threshold for when you should start them.

-SMA UK has previously been involved in advocating for access to cough assist machines for some years now.
+SMA UK has been involved in advocating for access to cough assist machines for some years now.
+For example, in 2021 we joined the MND Association in advocating for wider routine availability in Derbyshire.
 Access has improved but there are still regional variations.
-For example, in 2021 we joined the MND Association in advocating for wider routine availability in Derbyshire.

-If you and / or your clinical team consider access is important for you and you are needing to argue your case, you may find it helpful to make the following points that we have used in previous submissions.
+If you need to argue your case, you may find it helpful to make the following points that we have used in previous submissions.

 Please note – we are not medically qualified, nor are we researchers – the views and points expressed here reflect the questions and experiences of people with SMA who contact us for support and information and who share their views and experiences with us.